-Furthermore, in cluster score maximum, grouping similar disease types can be used to enhance the accuracy of our top-k predictions.
-We perform such a grouping using the k-means clustering algorithm.
-For each cluster, which now represents a group of similar diseases, we use a mean reduction to calculate the score of a compound and then reduce to the maximum across these clusters.
-A sensible number of clusters to create can be chosen by performing a principal component analysis (PCA) [15] on the standardized scores.
-Lastly, for union over cluster rankings, we perform the top-x selection on clusters calculated with the clustering method described above.
+Furthermore, in k-means score maximum, grouping similar disease types can be used to enhance the accuracy of our top-r predictions.
+We perform such a grouping using the kmeans clustering algorithm.
+For each cluster, which now represents a group of similar diseases, we use a mean reduction to calculate the score of a drug and then reduce to the maximum across these clusters.
+A sensible number of clusters to create can be chosen by performing a principal component analysis (PCA) [22] on the standardized scores.
+This allows us embedding data points from \hat{s}{dc} into the 2d plane as shown in the pair plot in Fig 2.
+This visually suggests that 3 clusters among the diseases exist, which can be picked up by a 3-Means clustering.
+Then, for union over k-means rankings, we perform the top-x selection on clusters calculated with the clustering method described above.
 This not only allows us to use a greater x because we have fewer lists to pick from, but also to get more consistent top picks because of the internal averages that we apply inside each cluster.